Selections: John Jenkins, Vanderbilt (23rd); Mike Scott, Virginia (43rd).

 Beal is Washington’s real prize of this draft.
 A potential Eric Gordon-type weapon that can shoot and attack coupled with the speed of John Wall is a decent way to improve the 26th-ranked offense.
 Whatever Satoransky accomplishes is icing on the cake.

-Tags: 2012 NBA Draft Atlanta Hawks Boston Celtics Brooklyn Nets Charlotte Bobcats Chicago Bulls Cleveland Cavaliers Detroit Pistons Featured Indiana Pacers Miami Heat Milwaukee Bucks New York Knicks Orlando Magic Philadelphia 76ers Popular Toronto Raptors Washington Wizards
+Tags: 2012 NBA Draft Atlanta Hawks Boston Celtics Brooklyn Nets Charlotte Bobcats Chicago Bulls Cleveland Cavaliers Detroit Pistons Indiana Pacers Miami Heat Milwaukee Bucks New York Knicks Orlando Magic Philadelphia 76ers Toronto Raptors Washington Wizards